vippsas/vipps-checkout/vipps-checkout-api-faq.md

 ### Which issuer countries are supported?

 Cards issued in the following countries are accepted: EEA/EØS (European Economic Area), UK, Canada, USA, Australia and New Zealand.

+### Is Visa Electron supported?

+Yes, if the Visa Electron card is activated for online purchases.